-To partially preview simply select the part of the working query, in this moment the "Preview Selected Query" button becomes active.
+To partially preview simply select the part of the working query, in this moment the "Preview Selected Query" becomes active when clicking the "Run" button.
 Click the "Preview Selected Query" and the result of the selected query will appear in the right.

-3- Preview Query.
-After you created your SQL query click Preview Query in order to see the result set table in the right.
+3- Run Query.
+After you created your SQL query click Run Query in order to see the result set table in the right.

 4- Data Preview.
 After clicking "data preview", the results table will be displayed in the right part of the screen.